jetbrains-academy/flask-app-course/Composing the System/What's next/task.md

 [Real Python Tutorials on Flask](https://realpython.com/tutorials/flask/) - Real Python offers an extensive set of intermediate to advanced tutorials focusing on real-world applications, such as building scalable projects and utilizing design patterns like the application factory and blueprints.
 These tutorials are great for hands-on learning and applying Flask in more sophisticated projects.

 [The Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) by Miguel Grinberg - This tutorial is now a classic and has been updated for 2024.
-It spans multiple parts and dives deep into building a microblogging application from scratch, covering detailed aspects of Flask including background tasks, user notifications, and API design.
+It spans multiple parts and dives deep into building a microblogging application from scratch, covering detailed aspects of Flask, including background tasks, user notifications, and API design.

 [Awesome Flask](https://github.com/humiaozuzu/awesome-flask) GitHub Repository - For those looking to integrate various functionalities, this curated list of Flask resources and plugins covers everything from data validation with Flask-WTF to full-text searching and task queues.
 It’s an excellent resource for discovering new libraries to extend your Flask applications.